The sweltering Arlington heat will start rising even more in the next few

 months, which means your air conditioning system will be working extra

-up-keep, your AC unit won’t be immune to typical problems and issues.
+maintenance and up-keep, your AC unit won’t be immune to typical problems and issues.
+So

 and take fast action if you notice any concerning problems.
 The sooner